 1) If possible, keep the tile size for all tilesets and scenes the same.
 This will spare your headaches in the long run.

 2) When defining custom polygon shapes for Tiles, you can only use convex polygons.
 If you need to make a concave polygon, split it into several convex polygons instead.

 3) In rare situations, a scene may crash in game if the terrain is complex enough to exceed our engine's internal limit - there's no exact number, but it's on the order of hundreds, possibly thousands of sides.
 This happens because we combine all of the shapes into larger ones to improve performance.

 This can be worked around by alternating the terrain to break up the large, offending shape into 2 smaller land masses.

 What if you want to change a scene's terrain at runtime?
 For example, you're making a game with automatically-generated dungeons.

-You'll need to use some code, but we've got a special Tile API for this.
-As of Stencyl 3, this API is now available as a set of blocks rather than just code.
+We've got a special Tile API for this.
+As of Stencyl 3.2, this API is now officially built into the default block set.

 - Tiles are uniform building blocks for scenes.